aertslab/CREsted/README.md

 ### Model Training

-To train the model, change the necessary training configs in *user.yml*, ensure your environment is loaded correctly (see [Getting started](#getting-started)), ensure that you have your input bed file and targets file from the data processing pipeline in the *data/processed* folder,  and run the following command:
+To train the model, change the necessary training configs in *user.yml*, ensure your environment is loaded correctly (see [Getting started](#getting-started)), and ensure that you have your input bed file and targets file from the data processing pipeline in the *data/processed* folder.

+Important configs to change are:
+- **model_architecture**: The model architecture to use for training. simple_convnet can be used as a baseline.
+- **batch_size**: The batch size used for training.
+This will depend on the amount of memory you have available on your GPU.
+If you have a lot of memory, you can increase this to speed up training.
+- **num_epochs**: The number of epochs to train for.
+- **patience**: The number of epochs to wait before early stopping if the validation loss does not improve.
+- **learning_rate**: The learning rate used for training.
+Decrease/increase if your model is not learning.
+- **pretrained_model_path**: If you want to continue training from a pretrained model, you can specify the path to the model checkpoint here.
+- **mixed_precision**: WARNING: This can cause numerical instability and NaNs in the loss.
+If you have a recent GPU you can leave this on True to speed up training.
+Set to False if you encounter NaNs in the loss.

+Afterwards, run the following command:
 ```bash
 make train  # shortcut with default paths